 You can file Form 4972 with either an original or amended return.
-Generally, you have 3 years from the later of the due date of your tax return or the date you filed your return to choose to use any part of Form 4972.
+For an amended return, you generally have 3 years from the later of the due date of your tax return or the date you filed your return to use any part of Form 4972.